Whether it is within the U.S. or abroad, the following is a summary of the documents you should have with you when you travel.

 - Proof of financial support

-You need to carry financial documentation when re-entering the U.S., especially Canadian nationals to verify the information on their I-20 at the border.
+You should carry financial documentation when re-entering the U.S., especially Canadian nationals to verify the information on their I-20 at the border.
 If you will need to apply for a new visa, your financial documentation is required at the visa interview.

 - Union ID card